igorkf/gpu-uark/README.md

 It has all the libraries (dependencies) we need to train the models using Python.

 ### Performing feature engineering and other steps
-Now that we have the genotypic and phenotypic files cleaned (`output/geno_ok.csv` and `output/train_val_test.csv`), we can perform other steps such as feature engineering to generate the final data for training and evaluating the models.
+Now that we have the genotypic data cleaned (`output/geno_ok.csv`), we can perform other steps such as feature engineering to generate the final data for training and evaluating the models.

 1. Run:
     ```